BroadVoice: History

-In 2012, Phone Power acquired Broadvoice; in 2012, Phone Power rebranded itself as Broadvoice.
+In 2012, Phone Power acquired Broadvoice; that same year, Phone Power rebranded itself as Broadvoice.

 Before the acquisition by Phone Power, Broadvoice was a subsidiary of Convergent Networks, which was founded in December 2003 by David Epstein and Nathan Stratton and was based in the Billerica, Massachusetts area as of 2008.
 Convergent was purchased by Eastern Photonics, a subsidiary of Global NAPs, a competitive local exchange carrier.

 Jim Murphy serves as the CEO of Broadvoice.

 Sam Ghahremanpour serves as President and is responsible for corporate strategy, business development, and brand development.

 George Mitsopoulos serves as the chief operating officer (COO).
-He joined Broadvoice with the re-acquisition of IKANO’s Broadband internet provider DSL Extreme in 2015.
+He joined Broadvoice with the re-acquisition of IKANO's Broadband internet provider DSL Extreme in 2015.

 Products and Services

-b-hive
+B-hive

-Broadvoice’s b-hive virtual call center platform combines UCaaS, Contact Center, Cloud PBX and communication tools.
-The platforms allow users to review and manage call flows through real-time analytics, call routing, call recording, auto attendants, conference call setup, manager users and the added ability to use the android and iPhone application to make and receive calls.
+Broadvoice's b-hive virtual call center platform combines UCaaS, Contact Center, Cloud PBX and communication tools.
+The platforms allow users to review and manage call flows through real-time analytics, call routing, call recording, auto attendants, conference call setup, manager users and the added ability to use the Android and iPhone application to make and receive calls.